 His comments came before Trump's legal team resumed presenting its defense against allegations by House Democrats that Trump abused his power and obstructed Congress.
 Trump is accused of urging Ukraine to investigate a political rival and then refusing to release related documents to the House.

-Braun said he was not swayed by a New York Times story on Sunday reporting that former national security adviser John Bolton will claim in a forthcoming book that Trump wanted to freeze U.S. military aid to Ukraine unless it agreed to investigate former vice president Joe Biden, a Democratic candidate for president.
+Braun said he was not swayed by a New York Times story Sunday reporting that former national security adviser John Bolton claims in the manuscript of a forthcoming book that Trump wanted to freeze U.S. military aid to Ukraine unless it agreed to investigate former Vice President Joe Biden, a Democratic candidate for president.

 Braun said “there was no pressure, there was no investigation.”
 He later told reporters: “The aid was released, they had the meeting, there was not an investigation” and Ukrainian President Volodymyr Zelensky “said there was no pressure.”

 Braun did say the report on Bolton “may move the needle in one direction or another” as to whether the Republican-controlled Senate will vote in favor of hearing additional testimony and evidence.

 Bolton has said he would be willing to testify at Trump's Senate trial.